Team-Rocksalt/currency-converter/README.md

 ## Description

-This is a simple application that can calculate a given amount in one currency in another currency.
+This is a simple application that converts a given amount from one currency to another currency.

 The application should take as an input:
 * the _SOURCE_ currency: currency in which an amount is provided - see below
 * the _TARGET_ currency: currency for which the amount is to be calculated
 * the _AMOUNT_ to be converted: a numeric input (with decimals) representing the amount in _SOURCE_ currency to be converted to _TARGET_ currency

+### Monetary data format

+* monetary data value should have two decimal places using '.' as decimal separator;
+* when applicable, rounding strategy should be to round to the nearest 0.01. _E.g., 0.8439 rounds to 0.84; 0.8459 rounds to 0.85._

 ### Currency conversion values